All Episodes

 Well, I'm going to explain all that.

-Here's the answer, and let me translate when we're finished here.
+Here's the answer, and let me translate when we're finished.

-If you are referring to specific strains in the Republican Party that suggest that somehow I'm different, I'm Muslim, I'm disloyal to the country, etc., which unfortunately is pretty far out there and gets some traction in certain pockets of the Republican Party, and that have been articulated by some of their elected officials.
+If you are referring to specific strains in the Republican Party that suggest that somehow I'm different, I'm Muslim, I'm disloyal to the country, et cetera, which unfortunately is pretty far out there and gets some traction in certain pockets of the Republican Party and that have been articulated by some of their elected officials.

-What I'd say there is that's probably pretty specific to me and uh who I am and and uh and my background and that in some ways I may represent change that worries them.
+What I'd say there is that that's probably pretty specific to me and who I am and my background, and that in some ways I may represent change that worries them.

 You go into these small towns in Pennsylvania.

-This isn't a fundraiser in San Francisco where nobody was supposed to be there.
+This is at a fundraiser in San Francisco where nobody was supposed to be there.

-I mean, it wasn't supposed to be anybody with a camera or microphone.
+I mean, there wasn't supposed to be anybody with a camera microphone.

 Quote Barack Obama in 2008 at an elite fundraiser.